Francis Fukuyama: Other works

 Fukuyama has written a number of other books, among them Trust: The Social Virtues and the Creation of Prosperity and Our Posthuman Future: Consequences of the Biotechnology Revolution.
 In the latter, he qualified his original "end of history" thesis, arguing that since biotechnology increasingly allows humans to control their own evolution, it may allow humans to alter human nature, thereby putting liberal democracy at risk.
 One possible outcome could be that an altered human nature could end in radical inequality.
 He is a fierce enemy of transhumanism, an intellectual movement asserting that posthumanity is a desirable goal.

-In another work, The Great Disruption: Human Nature and the Reconstruction of Social Order, Fukuyama explores the origins of social norms, and analyses the current disruptions in the fabric of our moral traditions, which he considers as arising from a shift from the manufacturing to the information age.
+In another work, The Great Disruption: Human Nature and the Reconstruction of Social Order, Fukuyama explores the origins of social norms and analyzes current disruptions in the fabric of human moral traditions.
+He considers these disruptions to arise from a shift from the manufacturing to the Information Age.
 This shift is, he thinks, normal and will prove self-correcting, given the intrinsic human need for social norms and rules.

 In 2006, in America at the Crossroads, Fukuyama discusses the history of neoconservatism, with particular focus on its major tenets and political implications.
-He outlines his rationale for supporting the Bush administration, as well as where he believes it has gone wrong.
+He outlines his rationale for supporting the Bush Administration and where he believed it was going wrong at the time.

-In 2008, Fukuyama published the book Falling Behind: Explaining the Development Gap Between Latin America and the United States, which resulted from research and a conference funded by Grupo Mayan to gain understanding on why Latin America, once far wealthier than North America, fell behind in terms of development in only a matter of centuries.
-Discussing this book at a 2009 conference, Fukuyama outlined his belief that inequality within Latin American nations is a key impediment to growth.
-An unequal distribution of wealth, he stated, leads to social upheaval, which then results in stunted growth.
+In 2008, Fukuyama published the book Falling Behind: Explaining the Development Gap Between Latin America and the United States, which resulted from research and a conference funded by Grupo Mayan to gain an understanding of why Latin America, once far wealthier than North America, fell behind in terms of development in only a matter of centuries.
+Discussing this book at a 2009 conference, Fukuyama outlined his belief that inequality within Latin American nations impedes growth.
+He stated that an unequal distribution of wealth leads to social upheaval, resulting in stunted growth.